 1. Being your own blacksmith

-For pioneers, the blacksmith was one of the most essential tradesmen.
+For pioneers, the blacksmith was essential.
 Blacksmiths fashioned and repaired everything from the farm equipment, carriage equipment, cooking implements, household items like irons, fishing equipment, wheels, and most important: the horseshoe.
 He was valued by farmers, shop owners, and business that needed transporters alike.

-A garden was the biggest source of food besides hunting, and each Pioneer needed a garden.
+A garden was the biggest source of food besides hunting, and each pioneer needed a garden.
 The garden and its care were tantamount for survival, as it produced food, medicine, dyes, herbs, spices, fragrances, animal feed and even bedding for animal and human alike.
-The key to careful living, and living well was a well-tended garden, Pioneers studied European and even Native American methods for the utmost output.

 3. Milking your own cows

-The Pioneers raised many breeds of cattle.
+The pioneers raised many breeds of cattle.
 The males could be worked with plows and used to pull wagons if necessary, and the cows could be used for milk, cream, or meat.
-Actually, Pioneers drank little milk due to no pasteurization, storage, and weather, so most of the cream was used for butter.
+Actually, pioneers drank little milk due to lack of pasteurization, generally poor storage, and weather, so most of the cream was used for butter.

 Besides water, you had to brew or mix any drinks from raw materials.
 Even simple tea was a process.
 When soda shops popped up, it was a novelty and only available at the shop by a soda jerk.

-With people and animals producing pounds of it every day, knowing how to manage your waste and make it work for you on a farm is a good skill to have.
-The Pioneers, well the fancy townsfolk later on, had some of the first indoor plumbing and toilets.
+With people and animals producing pounds of “it” every day, knowing how to manage waste, and make it work for you on a farm is a good skill to have.
+It is a nasty business, but proper disposal or even re-use of waste products is essential.

 7. Making your own candles

-In Pioneer times, houses were made of hewn logs and with no nails, they used wooden pins to hold them in place, and special cuts in the wood to lock them together.
+In pioneer times, furniture and fixtures were often made of hewn logs and with no nails, as they used wooden pins to hold them in place, and special cuts and joinery in the wood to lock them together.

-Without cars, traveling by canoe was faster than horses in many ways.
-Knowing how to construct a canoe from branches and hides, or do a dug-out canoe provided transportation for 1-4 people, maybe more.
+As a rule, travelling without cars, for pioneers traveling by canoe was faster and more certain than going via horses in many ways.
+Knowing how to construct a canoe from branches and hides, or do a dug-out canoe provided transportation for one to four people, maybe more.

 11. Knowing how to barter